Minimal volume entropy and fiber growth: Introduction

 for every connected closed orientable $m$-manifold~$M$?
 The question also makes sense for every connected finite simplicial $m$-complex~$X$ whose fundamental class is well-defined.
 Our next result provides a negative answer in this case.

-\begin{theorem} There exists a sequence of connected finite simplicial complexes~$X_n$ with a well-defined fundamental class such that the simplicial volume of~$X_n$ vanishes and the minimal volume entropy of~$X_n$ tends to infinity. \end{theorem}
+\begin{proposition} There exists a sequence of connected finite simplicial complexes~$X_n$ with a well-defined fundamental class such that the simplicial volume of~$X_n$ vanishes for all $n \in \N$ and the minimal volume entropy of~$X_n$ tends to infinity. \end{proposition}

 We emphasize that both Theorem~\ref{theo:omega=0} and Theorem~\ref{theo:omega>0} hold for the class of finite simplicial complexes (including compact ${\rm CAT}(0)$ simplicial or cubical complexes) and not solely for closed manifolds.
 This contrasts with all previous works, which focus on closed manifolds.
 In particular, the topological conditions ensuring the positivity of the minimal volume entropy, see Theorem~\ref{theo:omega>0}, apply to simplicial complexes for which the simplicial volume is zero and the inequality~\eqref{eq:gro} does not readily extend.
-This is exemplified by Theorem~\ref{theo:ex}.
+This is exemplified by Proposition~\ref{prop:ex}.